flowchart TB

 |---|---|---|

-| A bottleneck on the production line | Mathematical / management science | Optimisation tools are built for this |
+| A bottleneck on a production line | Mathematical / management science | LP and queuing theory are built for this |

-| A team that is meeting targets but is unhappy | Interpersonal / group behaviour | Output is set socially as much as economically |
+| A team meeting targets but unhappy | Interpersonal / group behaviour | Output is set socially as much as economically |

-| A new technology that is disrupting workflow | Sociotechnical systems | Joint optimisation is the design rule |
+| New technology disrupting workflow | Sociotechnical system | Joint optimisation is the design rule |

-| A choice with major uncertainty and irreversible costs | Decision theory | Bounded rationality, satisficing, decision trees |
+| Major choice under irreversible uncertainty | Decision theory | Bounded rationality, satisficing, decision trees |

-| A merger of two firms with different cultures | Systems + 7-S | All sub-systems and shared values matter |
+| Merger of two firms with different cultures | Systems + 7-S | All sub-systems and shared values matter |

-| A new manager unsure of leadership style | Contingency / situational | Style must fit the situation |
+| New manager unsure of leadership style | Contingency / situational | Style must fit the situation |

 | Designing a graduate-trainee programme | Operational / process | The five functions cover the curriculum |